 How many people have been banned for hacking in PUBG?

 As of the last official count, more than 13 million accounts have been banned in PUBG.
 Although, this number has not been updated since October 2018 though, we know that 30,000 accounts were banned during the infamous ‘VACendi’ update, that saw a significant crackdown on users of the Radar hack.
+At the end of 2019, PUBG Corp confirmed it was banning around 100,000 accounts a week.

 Which pro players have been banned for pubg hacking?